EleutherAI/vqgan-clip/src/readme.md

 This directory will hold the code implementing VQGAN-CLIP on local compute

 It looks like [this user](https://github.com/nerdyrodent/VQGAN-CLIP) has done a lot of work setting up a good framework, but I want to talk to them before copying their code.
+They also have the start of a [guided defusion](https://github.com/nerdyrodent/CLIP-Guided-Diffusion) repo.